Professor Emeritus

 Professor Carlton Scott's research interests involve the application of mathematical models to assist managerial decision making.
 Some of his research is associated with the development and analysis of optimization models that arise from decision situations in business and industry.

-1984 - present: Professor, Operations Management and Quantitative Methods, The Paul Merage School of Business, University of California, Irvine
+1984 - Present: Professor, Operations and Decision Technologies, The Paul Merage School of Business, University of California, Irvine

-1985 - 1989: Associate Dean, Graduate School of Management, University of California, Irvine
+1985 - 1989: Associate Dean, The Paul Merage School of Business, University of California, Irvine

-1982 - 1984: Associate Professor, Operations Management and Quantitative Methods, Graduate School of Management, University of California, Irvine
+1982 - 1984: Associate Professor, Operations Management and Quantitative Methods, The Paul Merage School of Business, University of California, Irvine

-1971 - 1972: Operations Research Analyst for a firm in the steel industry, Broken Hill Pty., Ltd., Duties included scheduling, queuing analysis and process optimization.
+1971 - 1972 Operations Research Analyst for a firm in the steel industry, Broken Hill Pty., Ltd. Duties included scheduling, queueing analysis and process optimization.

 Doctor of Philosophy